BLACK HISTORY MONTH 2019

 How do you approach Black History Month with a community of people aiming for the history books themselves?
 You gather Strivers and friends of the family to make a declaration about the present that affirms our culture and honors those who have blazed trails for us.
 We aren’t new to this, our people are true to it.

-Throughout Black History Month, our visuals will appear on nearly 150 Links across NYC.
-Check back here and our Instagram for the figures who have inspired each doer, some from past eras and others still carving out their legacy today.
+Throughout Black History Month, our visuals appeared on nearly 150 Links across NYC.
+On Instagram, we rolled out the figures who have inspired each doer, some from past eras and others still carving out their legacy today.

-To close out the celebration, join us on Wednesday, February 27th for a special BHM/Habitual Be edition of our networking, but not the stuffy kind, event.
+To close out the celebration, we hosted a special BHM/Habitual Be edition of our networking, but not the stuffy kind, event.